netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-gslb-controller/README.md

     ```
     - The secrets with credentials needs to be created for all the NetScaler Nodes.

-- Following configurations needs to be done on the NetScaler's
+- Following configurations needs to be done on the NetScaler's for manually provisioning GSLB sites
   - Add a SNIP (The subnet IP address).
 For more information, see [IP Addressing in NetScaler](https://docs.netscaler.com/en-us/citrix-adc/current-release/networking/ip-addressing.html).
     ```
     add ip <snip> <netmask>